Are you wondering How To Deadhead Geraniums? Here is a quick and easy guide so your geraniums can blossom and grow fast!

 Deadheading flowers is one of the most important parts of the maintenance regime.
-While it might seem cruel to pull off dead flowers from a colorful bush, it’s actually a vital care requirement.
+While it might seem cruel to pull off dead flowers from a colourful bush, it’s actually a vital care requirement.

 Not only does deadheading get rid of the mushy, wilted, and gross flowers that inhabit a flower bush, but it encourages the growth of new flowers.

-Geraniums are a popular genus of flower found in most backyards.
-With over 400 species of geraniums, these flowers come in all different shapes, sizes, and colors.
+Geraniums are a popular genus of flowers found in most backyards.
+With over 400 species of geraniums, these flowers come in all different shapes, sizes, and colours.
 The best part?
 These hardy flowers require little care to flourish and thrive in the ways they do.